gvwilson/sensibleadventures/shapers/shapers.md

 | Very Low  | Very High | Low       | ---       | ---       | ---       | ---       |

-The only birds still capable of actually flying, they start with a natural Low ability in Ventriloquism.
+The only birds still capable of actually flying, they start with a natural Low skill in Ventriloquism.

 ### Rabbit